cloudpedagogy/cloudpedagogy-ai-capability-scenario-stress-test/README.md

 This repository contains open-source software released under the MIT License.

-CloudPedagogy frameworks, capability models, taxonomies, and training materials are separate intellectual works and are licensed independently (typically under Creative Commons Attribution–NonCommercial–ShareAlike 4.0).
+CloudPedagogy frameworks and related materials are licensed separately and are not embedded or enforced within this software.

-This software is designed to support capability-aligned workflows but does not embed or enforce any specific CloudPedagogy framework.

 ---